This document describes the basics of using Dialogflow CX. It provides an overview of the most important concepts.

 - Your webhook service builds a response and sends a webhook response back to Dialogflow.

-- Your user interface system receives the detect intent response and forwards the text or audio response to the end-user.
+- Your user interface or integration system receives the detect intent response and forwards the text or audio response to the end-user.

 - The end-user sees or hears the response.